ZEvans1/free-code-camp-p02-form/README.md

 User Story #15: Inside the form element, I am presented with a textarea at the end for additional comments.

 User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.

+User Story #6: If I enter an email that is not formatted correctly, I will see an HTML5 validation error.

+User Story #8: If I enter non-numbers in the number input, I will see an HTML5 validation error.

+User Story #9: If I enter numbers outside the range of the number input, which are defined by the min and max attributes, I will see an HTML5 validation error.